top of page

 • Take on freelance projects.
 Once you have some experience, you can start to take on freelance marketing projects.
 This gives you the opportunity to work with different clients and build a more diverse portfolio.

-• Contribute to open source projects.
-There are many open source marketing projects that you can contribute to.
+• Contribute to open-source projects.
+There are many open-source marketing projects that you can contribute to.
 This is a great way to gain experience working on real-world projects and to collaborate with other marketers.

 • Participate in marketing competitions.
-There are many marketing competitions that you can participate in, helping you test your skills and to get feedback from other marketers.
+There are many marketing competitions that you can participate in, helping you test your skills and get feedback from other marketers.

 Marketing portfolio best practices